Carlisle Indian Industrial School: Assimilation efforts at Carlisle

 Carlisle was created with the explicit goal of assimilating Native Americans into mainstream European-American culture.
 "The goal of acculturation was to be accomplished by "total immersion" in the white man's world."
 Pratt founded Carlisle to immerse Native American children in mainstream culture and teach them English, new skills, and customs.
 Pratt's slogan was "to civilize the Indian, get him into civilization.
 To keep him civilized, let him stay."
-Pratt's approach was harsh but an alternative to the commonly-held goal of extermination of Native Americans.
-A positive outcome of a Carlisle education was the student's increased multilingualism.
+Pratt's approach was harsh but an alternative to the tendency towards physical extermination of Native Americans.

 While assimilation was a crucial part of the Carlisle School's plan, it was also looked at controversially by some Native Americans who felt they were pushed to marry interracially.
 As Katherine Ellinghaus notes in her book, "There was considerable resistance to the school's unspoken policy regarding interracial marriage."
 On the Carlisle Indian School Digital Resource Center, this also proves evident.
 Isaiah Wasaquam, a member of the Ottawa Nation, echoes controversy in an application to Carlisle when he answers a question about his marriage proudly, "it has been nearly ten years since I married my Race."

 Research suggests this was a subtle hint to the school's officials to prove that they have married their own race.
 Most likely, this backlash by the Natives is due to the fact that the school was trying to, "take the Indian out of the man."
 Additionally, Cathleen Cahill proves that the Carlisle School matches the time in history that enveloped such assimilation, "During the closing decades of the nineteenth century, the federal government's strategies for changing Indian societies tacitly encouraged interracial marriage."
 Although this unwritten rule of interracial marriage was never proven, the conversation remains ongoing regarding the controversiality of this occurrence.

 All children who attended Carlisle were subjected to "militaristic regimentation and disciplines," such as cutting of their hair, changing their dress, diets, names, and learning unfamiliar conceptions of space and time.
 They were also forced to let go of their cultural gender roles, and assimilate to what white men believed they should do in society.
 Native women traditionally held important political, social and economic power within their communities, as most Native cultures promoted gender equality, and this was disrupted at Carlisle.